 Best Workout Headphones for Running

-While the AfterShokz Trekz Air is great for running where you need to be aware of your surroundings, they might not be good if you want more isolation and bigger sound.
+While the AfterShokz Trekz Air is great for running where you need to be aware of your surroundings, they might not be good if you want more isolation and a bigger sound.
 The Plantronics BackBeat FIT, in this case, is perfectly suited for runners and even cyclists.
 The Plantronics BackBeat FIT is ultra-lightweight and comfortable with the headset staying in place.
 In fact, if not for the audio playing in your ears, after a few minutes you barely notice the Plantronics BackBeat FIT is even on your head.

 Waterproof Ratings for Workout Headphones